 We finally own 3 sloths at home!
 Hang on, I know what you’re thinking – she has 3 wild animals in her house?
 No, it’s a sock sloth that I have always wanted to design.
 I have always wanted to own a sloth, not a real one (which is an endangered species, by the way) but a sloth stuffed animal that is cute and cuddly, and requires less maintenance.
 So here is mine, designed and sewed from a simple pair of chenille socks.
 Who knew that you could create your own huggable plush toy sloth?
 Check out the free pattern and tutorial of Smie, the Sock Sloth!

-I fell in love with this sluggish slow moving little animal when I first saw a baby sloth in a documentary TV show a few years ago.
-Ohhhh… the eyes, the smiles, and the movements, the sloth is just too cute to handle.
-It moves so slow that make people want to carry it to go faster instead of letting it clawing and dragging on the ground at the speed of a snail.
-The sloths are vulnerable and helpless species, protection is needed for fear that they become extinct!
+I fell in love with this sluggish slow-moving creature when I first saw a baby sloth in a TV documentary a few years ago.
+My heart was immediately captured by its eyes, smiles and the movements it made.
+The sloth was just too cute.
+Sloths move so slowly that people want to carry it to move it faster, instead of letting it take its time on the ground.

 Sock Sloth – Free Sewing Pattern

 scroll ⬇️ to get the free pattern & tutorial